Corsica: Airports

 All airports are served by regional French airline Air Corsica, as well as Air France which mainly offers connections to Paris-Orly.
-Budget carriers such as EasyJet and Ryanair offer seasonal connections to different cities in Europe.
+Budget carriers, such as EasyJet and Ryanair, offer seasonal connections to different cities in Europe.

 Railway

 The island has 232 km of metre gauge railway.
-The main line runs between Bastia and Ajaccio and there is a branch line from Ponte Leccia to Calvi.
-Chemins de fer de la Corse (CFC) is the name of the regional rail network serving the French island of Corsica.
+The main line runs between Bastia and Ajaccio via Ponte Leccia, and there is a branch line from Ponte Leccia to Calvi.
+The name of the rail network is Chemins de fer de la Corse (CFC).
 For a list of stations, see Railway stations in Corsica.

 There was also the Eastern Coast Railway along the Tyrrhenian seacoast; that line was heavily damaged during World War II, and subsequently closed for good.

 Seaports

 Corsica is well connected to the European mainland (Italy and France) by various car ferry lines.
 The island's busiest seaport is Bastia, which saw more than 2.5 million passengers in 2012.
 The second busiest seaport is Ajaccio, followed by L'Île-Rousse and Calvi.
 Propriano and Porto Vecchio in the south also have smaller ferry docks and are seasonally served from France (Marseille), while Bonifacio's harbour is only frequented by smaller car ferries from the neighbouring island of Sardinia.

-The ferry companies serving Corsica are Corsica Ferries - Sardinia Ferries (from Savona, Livorno and Piombino in Italy; Toulon and Nice in France), SNCM (from Marseille, Toulon and Nice in France), CMN - La Méridionale (from Marseille in France) and Moby Lines (from Livorno and Genoa in Italy).
+The ferry companies serving Corsica are Corsica Ferries – Sardinia Ferries (from Savona, Livorno and Piombino in Italy; Toulon and Nice in France), SNCM (from Marseille, Toulon and Nice in France), CMN – La Méridionale (from Marseille in France) and Moby Lines (from Livorno and Genoa in Italy).